 A space with a good visual connection to nature can be calming for occupants, improve their well-being and productivity.
 We think not only about visual clues, but engage other senses need to too.
 For instance, you can choose wooden furniture, play recordings of running water or bird songs.
 This can help to bring the sounds and textures of the natural world to the inside.
 It also provides a multi-sensory experience that can ensure a strong connection between people and nature.

-A lot of our lives is spent inside buildings
+We spend a lot of our lives inside buildings

-We spend 90% of our time inside buildings of various types and much of this is inside our homes, which should provide us with a place to recover from our busy and stressful lives.
-We value being connected to nature in our homes.
+We spend 90% of our time inside buildings of various types and much of this is inside our homes.
+This provides us with a place to recover from our busy and stressful lives.
+We should connect to nature in our homes.
 I am sure you know that clients are happy to pay more for homes that have a view or are next to the water or a park.

-That means that we like to have prospect and refuge, for example, which is the ability to be protected while we see what is coming ahead.
-We see this play out subconsciously in a restaurant when the booths are all full first and the tables in the middle are filled last – generally we don’t like to have our backs to a room.
+This means that we like to have prospect and refuge.
+This is the ability to be protected, while we see what is coming ahead.
+We see this play out subconsciously in a restaurant.
+There the booths are all full first and the tables in the middle are filled last – generally we don’t like to have our backs to a room.

 We use natural materials to harness the power of biophilic design.
 Natural analogues – manmade furniture and materials inspired by nature can be used to achieve the same effect.
 Furniture should be made up of biomorphic forms.
 These could be curved desktops or shelving units.
 It can also reflect the asymmetrical shapes of trees and plant life, while modular timber floor, wallpaper or carpet patterns can mimic the randomness and complexity of a leaf-strewn forest floor.
-We recommend that some feature walls can be painted in greens, blues and other shades.
+We recommend that you can paint some walls in greens, blues and other shades.
 This recalls the hues found in nature.